rrramble/frontend-snippets/css.md

 1. Define CSS-variable with SVG-image

 In SVG:
-- backslash `\` symbol should be at the end of every line
+- backslash `\` symbol should be at the end of every SVG line
 - hash `#` symbol must be changed to `%23`
 - single quotes `'` symbols must be used outside SVG to escape double quotes `"` symbols inside SVG